 Source

 And now for the source in NASM/YASM syntax.
-If you’ve never done system calls on 64bit OS X and you’re confused, be sure to read my post on 64 bit system calls in os x.
+If you’ve never done system calls on 64bit OS X and you’re confused, be sure to read my post on64 bit system calls in os x.

 ; File: setuid_shell_x86_64.asm